petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 1. Change the Sub-title heading under it to `Receive updates, promotions, and more.`

-1. Change the Button's content to `Subscribe`.
+1. Change the button's content to `Subscribe`.

 Now, it's time to organize the bottom grid:

-1. Change the Heading's contents to `Privacy Policy`, `Terms of Use`, and `Site Map`.
+1. Change the heading's contents to `Privacy Policy`, `Terms of Use`, and `Site Map`.

 1. In the second module, change the Paragraph to `© 2024 Clarity, Inc. All Rights Reserved.`

-   This is how the footer should look like once it's complete.
+   This is how the footer should look once it's complete.

    ![Change the footer's contents.](./creating-the-master-page-template/images/05.png)